getkwara/recruitment-kata-fe/README.md

 Please add a quick README alongisde this one, where you clarify your general approach.
 We are really interested in what you think about the current implementation and your suggestions to make it better.
 We'd also like to hear your feedback on the challenge itself.
+Critical feedback is encouraged, so feel free to share any thoughts you might have.

 Once finished please: